nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. To avoid performance degradation, for now it is highly recommended that at most 300 `Guest`s and at most 300 `Vendor`s are tracked in the guest list and vendor list respectively at any point of time.

 3. When inputting the `INDEX` for commands which require an `INDEX`, if the `INDEX` is larger than the 2147483647, an `Invalid command format` error message will be displayed instead of an error message specifying that the `Guest`/`Vendor` `INDEX` provided exceeds the number of guests/vendors (if applicable).
-This also applies if the `INDEX` provided is non-positive.

 [_Back to Top_](#table-of-contents)